jasonsamuels/jasonsamuels.github.io/_posts/2017-09-27-class-notes-wk4-f17.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I thought I was here to learn management.
 Four weeks into the semester it&#39;s become apparent they&#39;re teaching leadership.
 That&#39;s a good thing</p>&mdash; Jason Samuels (@jasonsamuels) <a href="https://twitter.com/jasonsamuels/status/913173955594395648?ref_src=twsrc%5Etfw">September 27, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The theme this week was leadership.
-The week's [readings](/readings-wk-4-f17/) centered on organizational culture, and clearly showed how culture impacts performance.
+Class themes this week were _mission and mandates_ in SP and _leadership_ in SHRM.
+The week's [readings](/readings-wk-4-f17/) centered on organizational culture, clearly demonstrating how culture impacts performance.
 Engaged and empowered employees = thriving organizations.

 ## Notes from Strategic Planning